A revision for Heisenberg uncertainty relation based on environment variable in the QCPB theory: Generalized geometric commutator and geomutator

-Note that the operator for commutator can be any mathematical form to be appeared for the calculation, such as a function, vector, differential operator, partial differential operator, even a number in a number field, and so on, it can be arbitrarily chosen according to our needs.
+Let $a$ and $b$ be any two operators, their commutator is formally defined by ${\displaystyle [a,b]_{cr}=ab-ba.}$ Note that the operator for commutator can be any mathematical form to be appeared for the calculation, such as a function, vector, differential operator, partial differential operator, even a number in a number field, and so on, it can be arbitrarily chosen according to our needs.

-Let $a$ and $b$ be any elements of any algebra, or any operators, their generalized geometric commutator is formally defined by the following. \begin{definition}[GGC] \cite{15} A generalized geometric commutator (GGC) of arity two $a,b$ is formally given by
+Let $a$ and $b$ be any elements of any algebra, or any operators, their generalized geometric commutator is formally defined by the following. \begin{definition}[GGC] A generalized geometric commutator (GGC) of arity two $a,b$ is formally given by